 I love seeing signs like this …

-Two such signs were posted at Point Robinson Lighthouse on Vashon Island in Washington, one of the few public-access beaches in the area.
+This sign was posted at Point Robinson Lighthouse on Vashon Island in Washington, one of the few public-access beaches in the area.
 It’s the same spot where I photographed the large flock of Brant Geese foraging along the shoreline earlier this year.

 On a crystal day, this is the view from that beach: